imbo/imbo/docs/usage/api.rst

 Index resource - ``/``
 ++++++++++++++++++++++

-The index resource shows the version of the Imbo installation along with some external URLs for Imbo-related information, and some internal URLs for the available endpoints.
+The index resource shows some URL's related to the Imbo project.

 .. code-block:: bash